 Quinoa-Stuffed Acorn Squash

-Thanksgiving is this weekend for us Canadians, and for my American friends it's just around the corner.
-I had this in mind when I created this quinoa-stuffed acorn squash recipe because it's perfect for family gatherings and special occasions.
-Oh and we filmed this as a video recipe too -- I feel so productive when we can do both a recipe and a video, yay!
+Thanksgiving is this weekend for us Canadians, and for my American friends, it’s just around the corner.
+I had this in mind when I created this quinoa-stuffed acorn squash recipe because it’s perfect for family gatherings, as it’s packed with nutrition, such as gut-loving fibre and antioxidants, to keep you energized and joyous.

 Squash is in abundance right now at farmer’s markets so you’ll have no trouble finding it at your local supermarket, health food store or fave market.